netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 ### External traffic policy configuration

-By default, the Citrix ingress controller adds all the service pods as a back-end for the load balancing virtual service in Netscaler CPX.
+By default, the Netscaler ingress controller adds all the service pods as a back-end for the load balancing virtual service in Netscaler CPX.
 This step ensures better high availability and equal distribution to the service pod instances.
 All nodes running Netscaler CPX advertises the routes to the upstream server and attracts the traffic from the router.
 This behavior can be changed by setting the `spec.externalTrafficPolicy` of the service to `Local`.
 When the external traffic policy is set to `Local`, only the pods running in the same node is added as a back-end for the load balancing virtual server as shown in the following diagram.
 In this mode, only those nodes which have the service pods advertise the external IP address to the router and CPX sends the traffic only to the local pods.
 If you do not want the traffic hopping across the nodes for performance reasons, you can use this feature.

 ![ExternaL-traffic-policy: Local](../media/traffic-policy.png)

 ### Using Ingress resources

-The Citrix ingress controller provides an nt variable `NS_VIP`, which is the external IP Address for all ingress resources.
+The Netscaler ingress controller provides an nt variable `NS_VIP`, which is the external IP Address for all ingress resources.
 Whenever an ingress resource is added, Netscaler CPX advertises the ingress IP address to the external routers.
-The Citrix ingress controller provides various annotations for ingress.
+The Netscaler ingress controller provides various annotations for ingress.
 For more information, see the [Ingress annotation documentation](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/annotations/#ingress-annotations).

 Perform the following steps for the Ingress Configuration:

-1. Download the [rbac.yaml](./cpx-bgp-router/rbac.yaml) file and deploy the RBAC rules for Netscaler CPX and the Citrix ingress controller.
+1. Download the [rbac.yaml](./cpx-bgp-router/rbac.yaml) file and deploy the RBAC rules for Netscaler CPX and the Netscaler ingress controller.

             kubectl apply -f rbac.yaml